 Other properties that make PVC versatile

-PVC has polar groups (chlorine), and is amorphous, therefore mixes well with various other substances.
+PVC has polar groups (chlorine), and is amorphous, therefore mixing well with various other substances.
 The required physical properties of end products (e.g., flexibility, elasticity, impact resistance, anti-fouling, prevention of microbial growth, anti-mist, fire retarding) can be freely designed through formulation with plasticisers and various additives, modifiers, and colouring agents.
 PVC is the only general purpose plastic that allows free, wide and seamless adjustment of the required physical properties of products such as flexibility, elasticity, and impact resistance, by adding plasticisers, additives, and modifiers.
-Since the physical properties of end products are adjustable through compounding with additives, only a few types of resin are required to cover all applications (fibre, rigid and flexible plastic, rubber, paint, and adhesive).
-This controllability is also extremely beneficial for recycling.
+Since the physical properties of end products are adjustable with additives, only a few types of resin are required to cover all applications (fibre, rigid and flexible plastic, rubber, paint, and adhesive).